edkademan/sesshin-greeter/Readme.txt

   • someone wasn't assigned a room or was assigned a room that it doesn't recognize
   • someone was assigned a shower that it doesn't recognize
-  • someone was assigned a shower time that it doesn't recognize
+  • someone was assigned a shower time that looks unusual
   • more people were assigned to take a bath at the same time than that bath can accommodate.

   It will try to generate the documents even in the presence of what it sees as problems since they may not actually be problems.
-(You might be allowing the program to choose shower assignments in the way described above for example.)
+(You might be giving someone an unusual-looking shower time span so that the system can assign one on its own as described above for example.)

-1.3 Operation
+3 Operation
-─────────────
+═══════════

   You must open a command prompt window with the Windows CMD program.
 Once inside navigate to the "bin" directory in this